chrisballinger/prosody-modules/mod_mam_muc/README.markdown

 }
 ```

-See [Prosodys data storage documentation][doc:storage] for more info on
+For more details see [Prosodys data storage documentation][doc:storage].
-how to configure storage for different plugins.

 Configuration
 =============